full

 Speaker:

-whitened, straight all button, one sharp looking tooth on his bottom row.
+white and straight; all but one, one sharp looking tooth on his bottom row

 Speaker: